My morning started out rough. My car didn’t start. I think it felt ignored the last 6 days as I didn’t venture out because of the COLD weather.

 Preheat oven to 450.

-Melt 3T butter in skillet.
+Melt 3 T butter in 9″ skillet.
 Add apples and sauté until tender, about 10 minutes.
 Stir in dark brown sugar and cinnamon.
 This should be nice and syrupy.
 If you want more cinnamon feel free to add it.

 Add the eggs, milk and vanilla and stir or whisk until well combined.

-Add the melted butter and whisk in well.
+Serve immediately, while this still looks impressive.
+It deflates quite fast!
 Cut into 4 big wedges and serve with maple syrup.
 You may not need it.
 Oh-don’t forget the powdered sugar.